tcmcginnis/openshift-cronjob-example/README.md

 # openshift-cronjob-example
-Example configuration to run scripts under Kubernetes cron.
+Example configuration to run scripts under Kubernetes cron and process "oc cli" commands.

 This configuration will place a demo script and cronjob in a project named "demo".<br><br>